By Dr. Brandon Colby MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 Overview of Blood Type and COVID Research

-People who have blood type O are less likely to become infected with COVID-19 and those with blood types A and AB may be at increased risk of suffering from severe coronavirus-related illnesses.
+Research published in Blood Advances on October 14, 2020 found that people with blood type O may be less likely to become infected with COVID-19, while those with blood types A and AB may be at increased risk of suffering from severe coronavirus-related illness.

-The above findings were published in Blood Advances on October 14, 2020.
-In addition to individuals with blood type O having a lower risk of infection, the two studies reported on in the journal also found the outcomes were less severe compared to people with other blood types.
+In addition to individuals with blood type O having a lower risk of infection, the studies also found outcomes were less severe compared to people with other blood types.

 Type O Blood Group